 All successful applicants must pay a contribution to their legal aid.
-The minimum contribution for a grant of aid to a private practitioner is $30, but it can be much more.
+The minimum contribution for a grant of aid is $30, but it can be much more.
 In cases of severe hardship, there may be grounds to reduce or waive a contribution and these should be pointed out in writing.

 If you or your client consider that a contribution has been incorrectly assessed, or it is much higher than you had anticipated, your client may appeal against the assessment.

 The contribution is collected by you, not by us.
 You do not have to do any work under the grant of aid until the contribution is paid.
 If the applicant says they cannot pay the contribution without undue hardship, they may ask for an extension of time, ask to pay it in instalments, or appeal.
 If instalments are allowed, you may commence work from the time the first instalment is paid.
 Where the contribution is large, you may wish to agree to accept instalments and work may in your discretion be commenced on payment of the first instalment.

 If the applicant is in custody and cannot pay, they may ask that the contribution be deferred and we will consider this.
 However, they may be required to pay when they are released from custody.
 If a contribution will create serious hardship for your client, they may write to us requesting waiver and we will consider this.

 If legal aid is granted but a substantial contribution is required, it may happen that the work done to complete the case comes to less than the assessed contribution.

 In that case